NikKowPHP/social-brain/chapters/chapter-13.md

 **2. During the Meeting: Conducting the Music**
 *   **The Opening (The Downbeat):** The first two minutes set the neurochemical weather.
 Start by creating safety.
     *   Restate the meeting's single purpose (**Certainty**).
-    *   Clarify the rules of engagement: "We need everyone's perspective, especially dissenting ones." (**Status, Relatedness**).
+    *   Clarify the rules of engagement: "We need everyone's perspective, especially dissenting ones.
+No idea is a bad idea at this stage." (**Status, Relatedness**).
 *   **Handling Dissent (Tuning the Instruments):** When disagreement arises, a conductor doesn't silence it; they tune it.
 Your tool here is the **Empathy Loop (Chapter 4)**, performed for the group.
-    *   When one person objects, turn to them and run the loop: "That's a critical point.
-What's the biggest concern for you here?"
-Then, use The Playback: "So, if I'm hearing you right, the risk is X. Is that correct?"
+    *   When one person objects ("That will never work!"), turn to them and run the loop: "That's a critical point.
+It sounds like you see a major risk here.
+What's the biggest concern for you?"
+Then, use The Playback: "So, if I'm hearing you right, the risk is that this approach could alienate our existing user base.
+Is that correct?"
 This makes the dissenter feel heard and translates their "threat" into useful data for the entire group.
 *   **Managing Hijacks (Calming the Percussion):** If the conversation gets heated, you must intervene immediately.
 Use the **Hijack Emergency Protocol (Chapter 10)**.
+    *   One person says, "This is the same mistake we always make!"
+Another replies, "Well, if you had finished your part on time, we wouldn't be here!"
-    *   "Pause.
+    *   You intervene: "Pause.
 I'm noticing the tension is rising here."
 (Regulate/Validate).
 "Let's all take one breath.
 Leo, it sounds like you're concerned about fairness.
 Jane, it sounds like you're focused on the risk.
 Both are valid.
-How should we proceed from here?"
+How should we proceed from here to find a solution?"
 (Restore Autonomy).

 **3. After the Meeting: The Echo**
 The meeting isn't over when the video call ends.
 The final step is to reinforce the progress made.